aurae-runtime/aurae/README.md

 [.proto]: https://protobuf.dev/ "Read more about Protocol Buffers"
 [deno]: https://deno.land "Read more about Deno"
+[learn more about rust]: https://doc.rust-lang.org/book/ "The book about the Rust programming language"
 [linux kernel]: https://git.kernel.org/ "Learn about the Linux kernels"
 [medium blog: why fix kubernetes and systemd?]: https://medium.com/@kris-nova/why-fix-kubernetes-and-systemd-782840e50104 "Learn more about the possibilies of Aurae"
 [rust]: https://www.rust-lang.org/ "Read and learn more about the Rust language"